Photonic Neural Networks: A Compact Review: Fundamental Concepts

 \subsection{Integrated Photonics}

 This subject provides a good manner to discover huge-scale optical networks on chips. one of the applications of photonics is less distortion.
-Also, the modern technology of it, standardization of silicon photonic integrated circuits (PIC) has led to the proliferation of shorter-distance photonic links.\\ We have some implementation:\\ For photonic:
+Also, the modern technology of it, standardization of silicon photonic integrated circuits (PIC) has led to the proliferation of shorter-distance photonic links.\\

-In the above equation $a$, $b$ and $c$ are cartesian components and $d$ is time.
-Photonic devices have become very dense compared to now.
+Photonic devices have become very dense compared to now.\\ Because the concept of training is very bold and important for neural networks, Integrated Photonic devices are necessary.
+As previously said, IPNNs play a great role in phase modulation.
+It has been used in many number of MZI [73].